SomerEsat/ethereum-staking-guides/README.md

       - targets: ['localhost:9100']
 ```

 The **scrape_configs** define the output target for the different job names.
 We have 3 job names: validator, beacon node, and node_exporter.
 The first two are obvious, the last one is for metrics related to the server instance itself (memory, CPU, disk, network etc.).
+We will install and configure node_exporter below.

 Set ownership for the config file.
 The prometheus account will own this.